soham2-4/computer-vision/README.md

 # computer-vision
-This is a multi-object detection framework in a picture
+This is a multi-object detection framework.